iris-contrib/examples/README.md

 This repository provides easy to understand code snippets on how to get started with web development with the Go programming language using the [Iris](https://github.com/kataras/iris) web framework.

-It doesn't contains "best ways" neither explains all its features.
+It doesn't contain "best ways" neither explains all its features.
 It's just a simple, practical cookbook for young Gophers!

 ## Table of Contents